SeanJ88/EC2-Auto-recovery/README.md

 ```
 #### Example Cost

-We wll go over an example for cost for a 1 Month Period.
+We will go over an example for cost for a 1-Month Period.

 ##### Scenario